 The Ground Team (Front Office) is based in Kenya and is in charge of managing the local operations, including field research (school visits, data collection), stakeholders engagement, project maintenance, and operations.
 As a bridge between the management team and customers, they play a vital role in identifying the customers’ needs and providing them with timely supports.

-Agwa Brian Omondi (Project coordinator): Agwa is a native Kenyan and was an entrepreneur before joining CIS, where his power project has been funded by incubator.
+Agwa Brian Omondi (Ground Associate): Agwa is a native Kenyan and was an entrepreneur before joining CIS, whose power project was funded by an incubator.
 Driven by the mission of CIS, Agwa decided to work at CIS.
 Agwa looks after the project management and marketing process, he has implemented new project management tools and innovative communication channels for the team.
 Right now Agwa is working on implementing new packages with CIS’s partner school.

-Others: Aoko Magero, Sarah Njung’ei Muranja, Herine Chepkirui, Victor Chege etc.
+Others: Aoko Magero, Sarah Njung’ei Muranja, Clara Matete, Herine Chepkirui, Victor Chege, etc.

 Our advisers bring in technical expertise both in theoretical and practical aspects.
 Their technical advise is essential in making our innovative business coming to life.